dkadyrov/spidb/docs/installation.md

 ## Installation from GitHub

-You can download the package from GitHub and install it using the following commands:
+The package can be downloaded directly from GitHub and installed using the following commands:

 ```bash
 git clone https://github.com/dkadyrov/spidb